 Henry and Elizabeth Posey Endowed Scholarship in Forestry and Wildlife

 Lt.
-Harry Prince, United States ARMY, Memorial Endowed Scholarship in the College of Forestry, Wildlife and Environment
+Harry Prince, United States ARMY, Memorial Endowed Scholarship

-In memory of Harry Gordon Prince, Jr. this permanent endowment is established by Dr. and Mrs. Thomas W. Fell, Mr. Elmo Ziebach, and other alumni and friends for the purpose of providing scholarships for veterans.
-Harry Gordon Prince, Jr. graduated with a degree in Forestry in 1969.
+This permanent endowment is established in the Auburn University Foundation by Dr. and Mrs. Thomas W. Fell, Jr., Mr. Elmo Ziebach and other alumni and friends for the purpose of providing scholarships for students in the College of Forestry, Wildlife and Environment.
+Harry Gordon Prince, Jr. attended Auburn University from 1965 through 1969 and graduated with a degree in Forestry.
 Upon graduation from Auburn, Harry was commissioned as an Officer in the United States Army through participation in Advanced Army ROTC.
 He also served on the Auburn Rifle Team.
-Harry was a serious student and an obvious credit to his parents.
-First Lieutenant Prince served as Commander of a Combat Engineering Unit being assigned to the 59th Land Clearing Company, 59TH ENG CO, 39TH ENG BN, 45TH ENG GROUP, 18 ENG BDE, USARV ENG CMD, USARV in Quang Tri Province, South Vietnam.
+First Lieutenant Prince served as Commander of a Combat Engineering Unit being assigned to the 59th Land Clearing Company, 59TH ENG CO, 39TH ENG BN, 45TH ENG GROUP, 18TH ENG BDE, USARV ENG CMD, USARV in Quang Tri Province, South Vietnam.
 He was wounded in Vietnam and passed away on March 14, 1971, as a result of his injuries.
-To be eligible a student must be enrolled in College of Forestry, Wildlife and Environment, preference for junior and senior, incoming freshmen not to be considered.
-Recipient must also be a veteran, with second preference for student currently in ROTC at Auburn, or third preference being recipient is the child of a military veteran.

 Resource Management Service Annual Scholarship